About the Greece: Food & Culture Studies of the Aegean: Athens & Greek Island of Crete Program

 Housing in Athens will be in the Athens Centre apartment in Mets near the ancient pan Athenian Stadium.
-Students will stay in hotel accommodations (doubles or triples) in Italy and for the duration of the program on the Greek islands.
+Students will stay in hotel accommodations (doubles or triples) for the duration of the program on the Greek islands.

 - Tuition (3 Credits)